Contact:

 Special application: metallic components after temperature exposure

 The term thermal crack is used primarily in the context of concrete and natural stone.
 In metallic components, thermal effects can cause embrittlement or other types of cracking.
 In special cases with steel shear or cutting torch, the material condition after severe heating or cooling must therefore be checked before cutting.
 In case of doubt, lower cutting forces, smaller cutting segments, and additional fixings are advisable.
+Attention should be paid to potential heat-affected zones, loss of toughness, and microcrack initiation near welds or prior flame cuts.

 Planning, documentation, and quality assurance